-Group Key Management (GKM) usually deployed to provide confidentiality Creation of a common secure context between all participants in group communication by establishing a group-wide known key Agreements Traffic Encryption Key (TEK) to secure the group traffic Key Encryption Key (KEK) for secure TEK distribution Source authentication requires some approach with asymmetric knowledge Group members must verify that packets come from the source Must not be able to generate these packets by themselves!
-Net twork Security (WS 21/22): 08 - Secure Group Communication 3 TK Page iron conto for global multipoet evetoms Requirements for global multicast systems Scalability When introducing security mechanisms it should still be possible to communicate in large groups (>1.000 participants) Moderate resource usage No high processing, storage, communication overhead for participants, which can be limited in their resources Ability to cope with churn GKM should sustain bursty behavior of nodes, which is the simultaneously join and leave of nodes in high frequency failure of the whole session
+- In contrast to unicast the support for confidentiality and authentication of data is more difficult to realize in multicast scenarios - □ Special mechanisms required! - Group Key Management (GKM) usually deployed to provide confidentiality - Creation of a common secure context between all participants in group communication by establishing a group-wide known key - □ Agreements - Traffic Encryption Key (TEK) to secure the group traffic - Key Encryption Key (KEK) for secure TEK distribution - Source authentication requires some approach with asymmetric knowledge - Group members must verify that packets come from the source - Must not be able to generate these packets by themselves!

-□ Failure of a single entity of the GKM architecture should not lead to a
+Requirements for global multicast systems

+- Scalability - When introducing security mechanisms it should still be possible to communicate in large groups (>1.000 participants) - Moderate resource usage - No high processing, storage, communication overhead for participants, which can be limited in their resources - □ Ability to cope with churn - GKM should sustain bursty behavior of nodes, which is the simultaneously join and leave of nodes in high frequency - Availability - Failure of a single entity of the GKM architecture should not lead to a failure of the whole session